 Pursuant to the applicable provisions of the Companies Act, 2013, read with IEPF Authority (Accounting, Audit, Transfer and Refund) Rules, 2016 ('the Rules'), all unpaid and unclaimed dividend are required to be transferred to the IEPF established by the Government of India, after completion of seven years.
-Accordingly, Dividend of ₹ 1.43 Lakhs for the FY 2013-14 which remained unpaid or unclaimed was transferred to the IEPF Authority in the FY 2021-22.
+Accordingly, Dividend of INR 1.42 lakhs for the FY 2014-15 which remained unpaid or unclaimed was transferred to the IEPF Authority in the FY 2022-23.

-Transfer of Shares to IEPF
+b) Transfer of Shares to IEPF

-According to the provisions of 124 of the Companies Act, 2013 and Rules made thereunder, the shares on which dividend has not been paid or claimed by shareholders for seven consecutive years or more shall be transferred to Demat account of IEPF Authority.
-Accordingly, 2,501 shares were transferred as per the requirements of IEPF Rules during FY 2021-22.
-The following table provides a list of years for which unclaimed dividend and their corresponding shares would become due to be transferred to the IEPF on the dates mentioned below:
+According to the provisions of section 124 of the Companies Act, 2013 and Rules made thereunder, the shares on which dividend has not been paid or claimed by shareholders for seven consecutive years or more shall be transferred to Demat account of IEPF Authority.
+Accordingly, 6,507 shares were transferred as per the requirements of IEPF Rules during FY 2022-23.

+The following table provides the details of unclaimed dividend and their corresponding shares that would become due to be transferred to the IEPF on the dates mentioned below: